mlanies/cloudbridge-client/docs/TESTING.md

 ### JWT Validation
 - Test with valid, expired, and tampered tokens
-- Test with missing or invalid `sub` claim
+- Test with missing or invalid `sub` or `tenant_id` claim

 ### Rate Limiting
 - Simulate burst requests to trigger rate limiting
 - Verify exponential backoff and retry logic
+- Test per-tenant limits

 ### Penetration Testing
 - Use tools like `nmap`, `sslscan`, and custom scripts to test for vulnerabilities
 - Attempt replay, DoS, and protocol fuzzing attacks
+- Test tenant isolation and metrics endpoint security

 ---